 - Calcium-rich foods, such as low-fat or fat-free milk, yogurt and cheese, fortified soy drinks and tofu, canned salmon, almonds and dark green leafy vegetables help promote strong teeth and bones.

-- Phosphorus, found in eggs, fish, lean meat and dairy products, is good for strong teeth.
+- Phosphorus, found in eggs, fish, lean meat, dairy, nuts and beans is good for strong teeth.

 - Vitamin C promotes gum health, so eat plenty of citrus fruits, tomatoes, peppers, broccoli, potatoes and spinach.